wizardamigos/app/curriculum/lesson002/description.en.md

 ---
 {
-  "title": "Chrome Profile + GMail Account", "duration": "3:08"
+  "title": "Download & Install Chrome Browser", "duration": "3:29"
 }
 ---

-You will learn how to create a Google Chrome profile and create your own free e-mail account.
+In this lesson you will find out how to install faster Google Chrome internet browser with amazing built-in developer tools you will learn to use in the future lessons.